 Shy bladder can be caused by many different things.
 Some people continuously feel unsafe while using public restrooms when they’re younger and develop it slowly over time.
 Some begin to experience it because of abuse, assault, or some other traumatic event.
 And for some the cause is unclear - which can make it feel that much more distressing.

-As is the case with many body-based difficulties, shy bladder happens when the mind learns to fear the body.
+As is the case with many psycho-somatic difficulties, shy bladder arises when the mind starts to fear the body.
 Signals of needing to urinate when others are nearby start to create feelings of anxiety, worry, and even panic about not being able to go.
-Unsuccessful attempts to go lead to experiences of further embarrassment, frustration, and shame.
-Over time, these things promote a pattern of avoidance that actually makes shy bladder worse.
+Unsuccessful attempts to go lead to more fear, embarrassment, frustration, and shame.
+This cranks up the stress and tension in our bodies which makes peeing harder and harder.
+Over time, this tends to promote a pattern of avoidance that often makes shy bladder worse.

 Each time we go along with the pattern, the anxiety grows and grows.
 You might begin to feel overwhelmed, totally stuck, or even defeated by shy bladder.